-As the name suggests, Alternative Investment Funds (AIFs) provide a different path for investing compared to traditional options like stocks, mutual funds, pre-IPO shares or bonds.
+As the name suggests, Alternative Investment Funds (AIFs) provide a different path for investing compared to traditional options like stocks, mutual funds, pre-ipo shares or bonds.
 These funds are designed for high-net-worth individuals (HNIs) and ultra-high-net-worth individuals (UHNIs) who are looking for exclusive opportunities with the potential for higher returns.

 AIFs are structured as pooled investment vehicles, where money from multiple investors is gathered and managed together.
 They often appeal to institutional investors and individuals who can meet the minimum investment requirement, which is typically set at ₹1 crore.